-Often referred to as ‘the Lobster Cave’, Cap Blanc Aquarium is located in a large natural cave, which was once used as a nursery for lobsters, which were then exported to mainland Spain.
+Often referred to as the Lobster Cave, Cap Blanc Aquarium is located in a large, natural cave.
+The cave was once used as a nursery for lobsters, which were then exported to mainland Spain.
 Due to the quality of the water and the naturalistic environment, the cave is often used to house rescued sea turtles before they are released back into the wild, and there is a wooden walkway over the water, as well as tanks containing examples of other Mediterranean sea-life.
-From colourful fish such as the rainbow wrasse, to sea sponges, starfish, shark eggs and other marine life, there is plenty to keep you engrossed.
-When you’re done in the cave, there’s a decent sea-front cafe on the terrace.
+From colourful fish such as the rainbow wrasse to sea sponges, starfish, shark eggs and other marine life, there is plenty to keep you engrossed.
+When you’re done in the cave, there’s a decent sea-front café on the terrace.

-A renowned place to watch the sun go down, Sunset Ashram is on a beautiful unspoilt beach, and has a resident DJ playing music throughout the day and guest DJs playing sunset sessions.
+A renowned place to watch the sun go down, Sunset Ashram is on a beautiful, unspoiled beach and has a resident DJ playing music throughout the day and guest DJs playing sunset sessions.
 Relaxed and unpretentious, the bar is on a rock that divides the beach, with seating under rustic beach umbrellas, and the restaurant serves very tasty Mediterranean, Indian and Japanese food.
-If you want to come and enjoy a cocktail and watch the sun go down, it’s best to call ahead and reserve a table as it gets very busy later in the day.
+If you want to come and enjoy a cocktail and watch the sun go down, it’s best to call ahead and reserve a table, as it gets very busy later in the day.

-The Cathedral of the Lady of Our Snows, sits atop the hill of Dalt Vila (Ibiza old town) and has incredible views out to sea.
-There has been a religious structure of some kind on this site since the 7th century, but work commenced on this building in the 14th century and finished in the mid 1500s.
-It did not however become a cathedral until much later.
-If you’re fairly fit, the steep climb up the hill (best not to do it in the midday heat) is worth it for a chance to look round the Catalan Gothic style building and then stop and enjoy the views.
+The Cathedral of the Lady of Our Snows sits atop the hill of Dalt Vila (Ibiza old town) and has incredible views out to sea.
+There has been a religious structure of some kind on this site since the 7th century, but work commenced on this building in the 14th century and finished in the mid-1500s.
+It did not, however, become a cathedral until much later.
+If you’re fairly fit, the steep climb up the hill (best not to do in the midday heat) is worth it for a chance to look round the Catalan Gothic-style building and then stop and enjoy the views.